 At the heart of our programme is equipping our students with the necessary skills for them to become rounded, resilient, driven individuals.
-Our unique character education programme provides: tools, application exercises, scenarios, reflection and planning time to develop each of our students.
+Our programme provides information, discussion and reflection

 Personal, Social, Health and Emotional Education